valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 6. **Final Reflection**
 Reflect on your experience using ChatGPT vs Google and describe:
 - Which resource you found most effective for this task and why.
-- How this exercise influenced your approach to learning new data skills in the future.
+- How this exercise influenced your approach to learning new data skills in the future.  \
+- \
+The resource I found most helpful for this task was google and I believe google gave me more clear instructions when it came to Google Sheets.
+I believe that would be as it is the same brand/company for both.\
+This excercise influenced my approach to learning new data skills by giving me confidence that I have resources all around me to learn and ask questions when needed.
 ---

 ## **Submission Requirements:**